 An investor can plot his or her portfolio on this graph, analyzing how this dot compares to the efficient frontier threshold.
 In other words, a portfolio that offers the highest possible returns with the lowest possible risk.
 The efficient frontier can be a useful tool for investors to determine if their portfolio is performing adequately.

 - If you’re not sure how to diversify your portfolio, a financial advisor may be able to help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Do you know how much investment risk you’re willing to take?
 How much will taxes and inflation eat into your investment?
 Can your investments grow quickly enough to reach your goals?
 SmartAsset’s investing guide can help you answer those questions and set a firm foundation for future investments.